learn-co-curriculum/phase-1-how-the-web-works/README.md

 + 400's - error
 + 500's - server error

-A full list of status codes is [up on Wikipedia][codes].
+There are a numnber of other status codes and it's good to get familiar with them.
+You can see a full [list of status codes on Wikipedia][codes].

 [codes]: https://en.wikipedia.org/wiki/List_of_HTTP_status_codes

-## Servers
+## Static vs. Dynamic Websites

-It's important to note that there are two different types of webapps: static and dynamic.
-A `static` webapp is one that doesn't change.
-The content doesn't change unless a developer opens up an HTML file and modifies the content of that file. `Dynamic` webapps are sites where the content changes based on user input (e.g. Facebook, Twitter, Yelp, etc.).
-Every time you visit the site, the content is most likely different because someone else gave a review of that restaurant, or sent out a new tweet, or commented on that image you liked.
-These are the types of apps you'll be building.
+It's important to note that there are two different types of websites: static and dynamic.
+A `static` website is one that doesn't change unless a developer opens up an HTML file and modifies the content of that file. `Dynamic` websites are sites where the content changes based on user input (e.g. Facebook, Twitter, Yelp, etc.).
+Every time you visit the site, the content you see is most likely different than the last time you visited because someone else gave a review of that restaurant, or sent out a new tweet, or commented on that image you liked.

+It can be helpful to think of static sites as "websites" and dynamic sites as "web apps", although there is no official definition of either term or the difference between them.
+The terms provide a convenient way to distinguish in a non-technical way between sites with static vs. dynamic content.

-The flow of request and response changes slightly based on a static or a dynamic webapp.
+The flow of request and response is slightly different for a static website than for a dynamic webapp.

 When the client wants to load a static site, the client makes a request, the server finds the file on a disk, and sends it back.
 Done and Done.

-It gets a little bit more complex with a webapp.
+It gets a little bit more complex with a web app.
 The client makes a request, the server runs application code (think of this as your Ruby code), and returns a dynamically generated response.